-There are lots of good reviews on Amazon about this product, so I took the time to try it myself and interview some of my clients who use it.
+There are lots of good reviews about this product, so I took the time to try and write a Garden of Life Raw Protein review myself.

 *Keep reading to find out which protein powder we recommend over Garden of Life.*